kasemir/org.csstudio.display.builder/Readme.md

  * build/make.sh

 Allows compilation from command line, for example to automate a nightly build.
+Requires maven.

 Code Overview